 Caring for Your Dog

 As your dog gets older, he may not run and play as he once used to, which can be difficult for pet owners.
 It means your pet is getting tired and may feel more pain when moving around.
-When this happens, it’s only natural to want to alleviate his pain and discomfort in any way possible.
+When this happens, it’s only natural for a dog owner to want to alleviate his pain and discomfort in any way possible.
 If you are concerned about your pet’s pain, speak with your veterinarian regarding treatment options.